AssuranceMaladieSec/AD-description-password-finder/README.md

 **The result must be put in the `ntds` directory with the name `output.ntds`**

+*the secretdump code in charge of ntds hashes extraction will be integrated in check_description.py (some day...)*

 <p align="center">
 <img src="https://github.com/AssuranceMaladieSec/AD-description-password-finder/blob/main/pics/convert_ntds.png" width="60%" height="60%">
 </p>